“I am now convinced that fairies do, in fact, exist”

 Arriving at 8:30 AM before the height of the crowds, we stepped into the National Park and immediately felt a sense of calm.
 This place is special, we thought.
 We took a slow boat to the other side of the lake to begin our day, listening to the fluid lapping of water beneath us, peacefully gliding along water so clear, the fish appeared to merely be floating through air.

-When we arrived to the other side, the trail began immediately, which consisted of a wooden planked boardwalk that would continue throughout the entire park, leading you directly over waterfalls and making you feel as though you are part of the lake.
+When we arrived to the other side, the trail began immediately, which consisted of a wooden planked boardwalk that would continue throughout the entire park, leading us directly over waterfalls and making us feel as though we were part of the lake.

 There are no handrails on most of the boardwalk, engulfing and ensconcing you in nature and encouraging you to be completely in the moment.
 This is an excellent place for meditation and reflection if you come early enough.